Office of Student Affairs

 Student Affairs Locations

-The main Student Affairs offices are located in the Learning Resources Building in the Student Advocacy Area.
-Other departments of Student Affairs are located in various locations around campus
+The main Student Affairs offices are located in the Learning Resource Center.
+Other departments of Student Affairs are located in various locations around campus.

-For example, the offices of the Vice President of Student Affairs, Student Conduct, Career Services, Dean of Students, Asistant Dean of Student Development and Engagement and the Assistant Dean of Community Living are located in the main Student Affairs offices in the Learning Resource Center in the Student Advocacy Area.
-The Student Success Center is located in The Center for Chiropractic Education and Mod 2.
-Student Administrative Services and the Student Advocacy Center are also located in the Learning Resources Building.
+For example, the offices of the Vice President of Student Affairs, Student Conflict Resolution and Accountability, Career Development, Dean of Students, Student Involvement and Leadership, are in the main Student Affairs offices in the Learning Resource Center Building.
+The Fitness Center is in the Sport Health Science Bldg., Disability Services and Counseling are located in The Riekeman Center for Chiropractic Education.
+Student Administrative Services and the Student Affairs Desk are also located in the Learning Resources Building.
+Housing offices are in The Commons.

-Questions concerning policies, rules and regulations, housing, jobs, churches, recreational facilities, civic organizations, on-campus clubs, health services, activities, Activities Center, etc., can be answered in the Office of Student Affairs.
+Questions concerning policies, rules and regulations, housing, jobs, churches, recreational facilities, civic organizations, on-campus clubs, health services, activities, Activities Center, etc., can be answered at the Student Affairs Desk 770-426-2700.

 Student Involvement & Leadership

-Recognizing that well-balanced students are infinitely more prepared for life after college, Life University offers opportunities for student engagement and involvement in co-curricular learning.
-The Office of Student Affairs encourages students to express themselves, contribute to their talents and develop new friendships and relationships both on campus and in the community.
+Recognizing that well-balanced students are infinitely more prepared for life after college, Life University offers opportunities for student involvement, for students to express themselves, build their skills and develop new relationships both on campus and in the community.
+The Office of Student Involvement and Leadership is dedicated to offering all students, regardless of major, the opportunity to advance skills needed as they enter the workforce and beyond.

-Emgage is an online community for all departments, programs, and organizations on campus.
+Engage is an online community for all departments, programs, and organizations on campus.
 Engage helps to connect and engage students, improve information sharing, minimize paper usage, and so much more!
-Join organizations, quarter classes, online communities and RSVP to campus events.
+Join clubs/organizations, quarter classes, online communities and RSVP to campus events.
 Engage helps students to engage in campus life and manage their involvement at LIFE.
-Log on to Engage with your university username and password.
+Log on to Engage with your university username and password. life.campuslabs.com/engage

 Clubs and Organizations